 Types of Air Purifiers

-Now we will review the types of air purifiers that are available.
+Now we will review the different types of air purifiers that are available.

 HEPA Air Purifier

 The most popular type of air purifier is the HEPA air purifier.
-As we stated when a product says it has a HEPA filter it usually means it is a pleated air purifier filter.
+When a product says it has a HEPA filter it usually means it is a pleated air purifier filter.
 It often does not reflect the performance of the filter.
 You can determine this with the MERV rating.

 We refer to them as HEPA air cleaners however it's more accurate to compare based on the filter rating.